Matching Sectors

 • Driving Digital Transformation

 In order for companies to increase their competitiveness, it is important to build business processes that can adapt to the rapidly changing business environment.
-In this business area, we are promoting digital transformation (DX) in the Green Energy & Mobility Sector.
+In this business area, we are promoting digital transformation (DX) in the Energy Sector.
 For example, we are working to improve our ability to make proposals and increase profitability by introducing sales support tools and centralizing the management of customers in Japan and overseas.
 In addition, the coronavirus pandemic has also led to changes in work styles, and by developing communication tools and usage guidelines, and providing a comfortable work-from-home environment, we are helping to increase employee motivation and productivity.

 Job Description